Build-coder/stocks/README.md

 # stocks

 is to read it in
-linux4[161]% cat README.txt

-is to read it in
 and isolate the last price of every month and calculate the percentage change from the previous months price youll want to use the "Adj Close" price